crypto-hub/15618/final_writeup.md

 - Otherwise, repeat this procedure until we find an empty slot or until maximum no. of displacements are performed.
 The entire path of displacements is known as cuckoo path.
 - Though it may execute a sequence of displacements, the expected insertion time of cuckoo hashing is O(1) [5].

-### Tag based insert/lookup : (making operations cache-friendly)
+### Cache Friendly Operations using Tag

-In lookup, while checking all 8 candidate slots, we need to make 8 memory references to compare keys.
-For insert, while performing displacements along a cuckoo path, we need to access entire key to get the alternate bucket (As the buckets are determined based on hash of keys).
-This paper suggests an alternative to make both inserts and lookups cache-friendly (hence memory references are minimised).
+In previous approach, while checking all 8 candidate slots for a lookup, we need to make 8 memory dereferences to compare the keys.
+For insert, while performing displacements along a cuckoo path, we need to access entire key to get the alternate bucket, as the buckets are determined based on hash of keys.

-In this technique, we do not store entire key in the hashtable but store just “one byte hash” of the key - called “tag” in the hashtable.
-Now each slot has one byte cache + 8 bytes for pointer (9 bytes).
-Each bucket has 4 slots, which is (9*4) = 36 bytes, therefore now entire bucket easily fits in a cacheline (assuming cahceline size of 64 bytes).
-The basic cuckoo hashing required 8 pointer dereferences for a lookup.
+There is an alternative cache friendly approach using tag, where we store tag, one byte hash of the key, in hashtable.
+Now each slot has 1-byte tag + 8-byte pointer and each bucket has 4 slots.
+Therefore, each bucket can still fit in a single cache line of 64 bytes.

 Now lookups and inserts work in following manner.

 **Lookup**:
 - Get the buckets b1 and b2 by hashing the key.
 - Calculate the tag of the key.
-- Check tags stored in 8 slots with this tag.
+- Compare tags stored in these 8 slots with this calculated tag.
-- Check key only if tag matches.
+- Compare the key by making memory dereference only if tag matches.
 (Since tag collision is still possible)
 <p align="center">
 <img src="tag_lookup.png" width="300">
 </p>

 **Insert**:
 - Get bucket b1 and b2 for key.
 - Try to find an empty slot among these 8 slots
 - If none found, select a victim slot, start displacements until an empty slot is found.

-In this Insert, next bucket is obtained based on tag stored in the victim slot.
-This saves us one pointer dereference every time we find next victim slot (earlier finding next bucket required accessing key).
+In this approach of insertion, next bucket is calculated based on tag stored in the victim slot.
+This saves us one pointer dereference every time we find next victim slot, as compared to previous approach where finding next bucket requires a memory dereference for accessing key.
-As a result, Insert operations never have to retrieve keys.
+As a result, insert operations never have to retrieve keys.

 In this method, buckets b1 and b2 for any key x can be computed as below:
 <p align="center">